RosterElf Logo

 This guide provides general information about responding to flexible work requests in Australia.
 It does not constitute legal, HR, or professional advice and should not be relied on as a substitute for advice specific to your business, workforce, or circumstances.

-Key requirement: From 6 June 2023, employers must respond within 21 days and can only refuse requests from eligible employees on reasonable business grounds.
-You must discuss the request and genuinely try to reach agreement.
+Employers must respond within 21 days and can only refuse requests from eligible employees on reasonable business grounds.
+Before refusing, you must discuss the request and genuinely try to reach agreement — a blanket "no" is no longer sufficient.

 ELIGIBILITY